calbertts/nodespring/sockets.md

 }
 ```

-You can use the `io` to acces to the rest of the namespaces
+You can use the `io` to acces to the rest of the namespaces.